NickAnthony/udacity-reach-myreads/myreads/README.md

 Then when the user types their query, it does a query to the backend once the user has stopped typing for 1 second.

+### `BookDetail`

+This is a detailed view of an individual book that includes the thumbnail, title, subtitle, authors, description, and publish date.
+This is viewed when a user clicks on the thumbnail image of a book.
+It uses the id from the route to determine which book to show.
+When a book is changed shelves using the BookshelfChanger, this components sends a query to the backend to update the book in the backend so the shelf change persists.

 ### `Template`

 This is just a default template that makes creating new components easier.